kazukiminemura/golf_advisor/Readme.md

 Notes:
 - Ensure `models` directory exists (created already in this repo).
 - `huggingface-cli` comes from `huggingface_hub` (install via `pip install huggingface_hub`).
 You may need `huggingface-cli login` for gated files.
 - `convert_tokenizer` is provided by the `openvino-tokenizers` project.
-If the Python package is installed, you can also use the built-in helper in `simple_chatbot.py` as shown above.
+If the Python package is installed, you can also use the built-in helper in `backend.simple_chatbot` as shown above.

 ### Download via Scripts (bartowski/Qwen2.5-1.5B-Instruct-GGUF)